 How many Nepalese Ministry of Tourism officials does it take to change a light bulb?

 “They’re going to tell us not to fight the Sherpas.
-It’s just a formality,” quipped our expedition leader Phil Crampton beforehand.
+It’s just a formality,” our expedition leader Phil Crampton quipped beforehand.

-We assumed the fight last year had prompted the rule changes, but in fact an entirely different incident that happened last year seems to have annoyed them just as much, if not more.
-A commercial client called Dan Hughes, climbing with the British mountaineering operator Jagged Globe, did a live television broadcast for the BBC on the summit, something that apparently requires a special permit which he didn’t have.
+We assumed the fight had prompted the rule changes, but in fact an entirely different incident seems to have annoyed them just as much, if not more.
+Last year, a commercial client called Dan Hughes, climbing with the British mountaineering operator Jagged Globe, did a live television broadcast for the BBC on the summit.
+Apparently this requires a special permit that he didn’t have.

 “So, Mr Mark, you are British?
 No BBC broadcasts like last year.”

 “Yes, I’m British, so obviously I must work for the BBC,” I didn’t say (it didn’t seem the right moment for sarcasm).

 The briefing threw up a confusing mass of rules, some of which seemed fine, and others which seemed extraordinary.
 I don’t know which ones I need to take seriously, and many were lost in translation.
 The first official spoke to us in English so heavily accented we could understand little of what he was saying.
 We nodded politely.
 The second official spoke better English but rushed through a series of PowerPoint slides full of long paragraphs of text, and we had no hope of keeping up with all of them.